atreyasha/clingo-solvers/README.md

    $ git clone https://github.com/AtreyaSh/sudokuSolver && cd sudokuSolver
    ```

 3. The directory `/initial` contains test instances of the games.
-You can test the the sudoku solver (for example) as shown below:
+You can test the the default 9x9 sudoku solver (for example) as shown below:

    ```shell
    $ clingo-5.3.0 ./initial/initialSudoku.lp sudokuSolver.lp 0